dandye/agentic_soc_agentspace/docs/faq.md

 - **Storage**: Minimal costs for staging bucket
 - **Security Products**: Separate licensing (Chronicle, SOAR)

-Typical monthly cost for moderate usage: $100-500

-### Is this production-ready?

-Yes, with considerations:
+### What is the current status?

-- The Agent Engine is GA (Generally Available)
+- Agent Engine is GA (Generally Available)
 - AgentSpace is in Preview (v1alpha)
 - MCP tools are community-maintained
-- Recommended to start with non-critical workflows
+- Consider starting with non-critical workflows

 ## Setup Questions

 ### How long does setup take?

-- **Basic deployment**: 10-15 minutes
+- Basic deployment: 10-15 minutes
-- **Full configuration with integrations**: 1-2 hours
+- Full configuration with integrations: 1-2 hours
-- **Production-ready setup**: 1-2 days
+- Production setup: 1-2 days

 ### Can I use this without SOAR?